wyuenho/emacs-corfu-pixel-perfect/README.md

 ## Performance

+Before you read on, I would like you to ask yourself a question - how many times per second can you type a letter, scroll and read through a list of selections, make a selection decision, and then type enter?
+If you can do this more than a few times per second continuously for more than a couple of seconds at a time, are you sure you need an auto-completion UI?
+If your answer is yes to both questions, then read on.

-A benchmark using all default settings except a rather extreme `corfu-count` of 100 and 100 completion strings with 100 glyphs is run on a MacBook Pro M1 Pro from 2021 720 times per run for 10 runs.
+On a MacBook Pro M1 Pro from 2021, a benchmark is conducted using my usual Emacs configuration which consists of 177 installed packages with over 2 dozens functions in my `post-command-hook`.
+Using all default settings for `corfu` and `corfu-pixel-perfect` except a rather extreme `corfu-count` of 100, `corfu--candidates-popup` is called with 100 completion strings each having 100 glyphs 720 times per trial for 10 trials.

 With vanilla `corfu`, it finishes in around 7.87s to 8.23s, equivalent to around 89 FPS. `corfu-pixel-perfect`finishes in 8.22s to 8.57s, equivalent to around 85